firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://zeustracker.abuse.ch/blocklist.php?download=badips).

-The last time downloaded was found to be dated: Mon Jun  1 23:27:12 UTC 2015.
+The last time downloaded was found to be dated: Tue Jun  2 00:00:13 UTC 2015.

 The ipset `zeus_badips` has **231** entries, **231** unique IPs.